fieldtrip/website/getting_started/besa.md

     cfg.channel    = 'all';
     data           = ft_preprocessing(cfg);

 Note that filtering, re-referencing, etcetera can be performed at the preprocessing stage.
 Type 'help ft_preprocessing' to get an overview of the possibilities.
-Now that the raw data is in the matlab environment it becomes possible, as shown below, to use ft_databrowser to browse through the raw segmented data.
+Now that the raw data is in the MATLAB environment it becomes possible, as shown below, to use ft_databrowser to browse through the raw segmented data.
 See also [this wiki page](/tutorial/visual_artifact_rejection) for a number of strategies on how to inspect and clean up the data from artifacts.

     % visually inspect the data
     cfg            = [];